 Elizabeth gave birth to their first child, Elizabeth, in April 1926, and another daughter, Margaret, was born in August 1930.
-In 1927, Albert and Elizabeth travelled to Australia to open Parliament House in Canberra which meant leaving baby Elizabeth behind in London, and it caused the Duchess a great deal of upset.
+In 1927, Albert and Elizabeth travelled to Australia to open Parliament House in Canberra which meant leaving baby Elizabeth behind in London, and it caused the duchess a great deal of upset.
 However, the tour was a resounding success and Elizabeth was very popular with her natural warmth and charm.

 On 20 January 1936, George V died and Albert’s older brother ascended the throne as Edward VIII, although George had made it clear more than once that he would have preferred his second son to succeed him.
-Before long, David brought about a constitutional crisis by insisting on marrying the American divorcée, Wallis Simpson, who had been his mistress for many years.
-The Church of England did not allow divorced people to marry at that time and David was warned the British public would not accept Wallis as their queen.
-Refusing to give up Wallis, David chose to abdicate in favour of his brother who ascended the throne as George VI on 11 December 1936.
+Before long, Edward brought about a constitutional crisis by insisting on marrying the American divorcée, Wallis Simpson, who had been his mistress for many years.
+The Church of England did not allow divorced people to marry at that time and Edward was warned the British public would not accept Wallis as their queen.
+Refusing to give up Wallis, Edward chose to abdicate in favour of his brother who ascended the throne as George VI on 11 December 1936.

 In 1938, as war was looming over Europe, Elizabeth and George paid a visit to France to strengthen ties and the visit was hailed as a great success.
 The visit had been initially delayed due to the death of Elizabeth’s mother, Lady Strathmore, but the issue of suitable mourning clothes was delicately handled by British designer, Norman Hartnell, who created an all white wardrobe for Elizabeth.
 The following year, the King and Queen visited Canada and the United States, meeting with President Franklin D. Roosevelt and his wife, Eleanor Roosevelt, who were very impressed with Elizabeth’s regal bearing.
 The trip was also an attempt to bolster relations between Britain and the United States in the advent of war.